 - In any school bus or vehicle accessible to the public

-- On the grounds of any school (except by the patient caregiver, as medically necessary)
+- On the grounds of any school (except by the cardholder caregiver, as medically necessary)

-- At a patient or caregiver’s place of employment
+- At a cardholder or caregiver’s place of employment

 - At a public park

 Public places can include, but are not limited to: alleys, parking lots, sidewalks, streets, parks, playgrounds, stores, restaurants, and anywhere the public is generally accepted.

 Public consumption is punishable by a $100 fine and possible forfeiture of the marijuana.

 How Do I Find a Job in the Marijuana Industry of Delaware?▼▲

 All compassion center employees must be at least 21 years old, live in Delaware, and cannot have been convicted by of a misdemeanor-level drug offense in the last five years.
 Additionally, the individual cannot have been convicted of any felony-level offense.